grahamgilbert/blog/_posts/2016-08-29-more-notifications-with-yo-the-yo-strikes-back.markdown

  - Yo
  - Scripting
 ---
-Last time, we look our first look at the fantastic Yo.
+Last time, we took our first look at the fantastic Yo.
 This time, we're going to o something useful - we're going to open an item up in Managed Software Centre.

 Let's build our command to show the notification.
 Note that InstallElCap is the name of the relevent item in Munki.
 You could for example, replace it with `munki://detail-GoogleChrome`.